ClickBeights/SnakePit/Owning The Network With Scapy/README.md

 <br>
 ## ARP Poisoning
 The idea of ARP poisoning has been around since forever, however when you build your own, you appreciate the available tools even more.
 The third script in the directory demonstrates how Scapy can be used to poison ARP tables.
-The onlu addition to the original script is the <b>loggin</b> library which was used to suppress runtime warnings.
+The only addition to the original script is the <b>loggin</b> library which was used to suppress runtime warnings.